 #[GetCollection(uriTemplate: '/books', parameters: ['page' => new QueryParameter])]

-// This parameter is available on every operations, key is mandatory
+// This parameter is available on every operation, key is mandatory

 #[QueryParameter(key: 'q', property: 'freetextQuery')]